 Colorado is facing a crisis of justice.
 Every year, thousands of people go through civil proceedings without representation, and an untold number fail to pursue valid claims because of the complexity of the judicial system.
 Three-quarters of the parties in domestic relations cases are unrepresented, as are 98% of tenants in landlord-tenant disputes.
 Office of Attorney Regulation Counsel data indicates nearly half of our counties have fewer than 25 lawyers, and many have fewer than 10, including judges, district attorneys, public defenders and government attorneys.
 Crowley County, home to almost 6,000 people, does not have a single lawyer.

 People like to complain about attorneys.
 Depictions in the media of sleazy lawyers and high publicity trials where a criminal seems to “get off” because of his or her lawyer certainly does not help our reputation.
 In reality, though, having a lawyer can mean the difference between losing or winning a claim.
 From 2014-2016, Denver renters who were represented by counsel prevailed in 94% of eviction proceedings, compared with 32% of unrepresented tenants.
-In domestic relations cases nationwide, unrepresented people requesting protection orders succeed less than a third of the time, compared with 83% who hired a lawyer.
-Similar outcomes have been documented in administrative proceedings dealing with unemployment, government benefit and disability claims.
+In domestic relations cases nationwide, unrepresented individuals requesting protection orders succeed less than a third of the time, compared with 83% who hired a lawyer.
+Similar outcomes have been documented in administrative proceedings dealing with unemployment, government benefit, and disability claims.

 While the economics, small populations and self-reliance ethos of many of Colorado’s legal deserts make them unattractive for lawyers, Colorado Rule of Professional Conduct 5.5’s strict prohibition on the practice of law without a license exacerbate the challenges of offering legal services across huge swaths of the state.
 Arizona, New Mexico and Utah, in an effort to fight growing legal deserts within their borders, have all enacted programs allowing nonlawyers to assist clients with certain legal matters.
 Colorado is falling behind our sister four-corners states.